hsri-pf9/pf9-du/bbone/bbmaster/README.md

 slave reports the existence of the host, 'info' and 'apps' are updated with information from the slave, and the desired apps configuration is sent to the slave for convergence.

+Setting a desired configuration state may have the secondary side effect of installing or upgrading infrastructure software used internally by the backbone system on the host, such as the pf9-comms application.

 ### GET /v1/hosts/__id__/hostagent ###
 Returns information about the host agent that is present on the specified